kacperbojakowski/final-project/04-learning-the-basics/3-content-design/index.md

 ### Persona

 In technical writing, like in translation, you need to mind your audience.
-Custom-tailored documents are more effective; they save a lots of time and resources.
+Custom-tailored documents are more effective; they save a lot of time and resources.
 This works on both ends: your readers get content that suits their needs, and you have an easier task planning the scope of the project.
 Just think how much bigger this guide would be if I had to include sections on CAT tools and localization. *Oof...* You bet I would have picked another topic. ☺

-To better picture project requirements, technical writers prepare personas – fictional profiles with features that represent some key characteristics (e.g. level of knowledge, social group, age) of the target audience.
+To better picture project requirements, technical writers prepare personas – fictional profiles with features that represent some key characteristics (e.g., level of knowledge, social group, age) of the target audience.
 A persona should be realistic and based on market research, customer feedback, project goals, use cases, and other available data.

 ![Persona](../../images/persona.png)
 *Make sure your persona's features are relevant.* | Image source: [Turtle.co](https://turtl.co/blog/behavioral-insights-meme-breakdown/)